codyzu/www-xenproject-org/content/projects/embedded-and-automotive.md

     - title: Cortex-R52 and R82 Support
       icon: fas fa-handshake
-      description: A collaboration between ARM and AMD/Xilinx is expanding Xen's capabilities to microcontrollers and MMU-less embedded processors.
-This innovation marks a significant leap for virtualization in embedded systems.
+      description: An active collaboration between ARM and AMD/Xilinx is expanding Xen’s capabilities to microcontrollers and MMU-less embedded processors.
+This innovation soon to be upstreamed, marks a significant leap for virtualization in embedded systems.
   {{</features-list>}}
 {{</section>}}